LukasWoelfinger/RancherDesktopLovesDocker4Win/readme.md

 if you get only the wsl help presented after `wsl --update` you will have installed wsl v1.
 To upgrade to wsl v2 please execute `wsl --install`

-1. Restart the system
+5. Restart the system

-### Install Rancher Desktop {#rancher-desktop-install}
+### Install Rancher Desktop <a id="rancher-desktop-install" />

 To install Rancher Desktop, which is a separate solution from Rancher team and _not the classic kubernetes management interface_ from Rancher.com, perform the following steps, after prerequirements are setup:

 1. Download and install [Rancher Desktop](https://rancherdesktop.io/).
-1. Restart system, if requried
+2. Restart system, if requried
-1. Start Rancher Desktop
+3. Start Rancher Desktop
-1. Set your favorit configuration.
+4. Set your favorit configuration.
 If you have used Docker Desktop in the past the docker(moby) configuration would be a good choice

-1. Open PowerShell / Terminal / PowerShell core and enter `docker version` to check docker for linux is up an running.
+5. Open PowerShell / Terminal / PowerShell core and enter `docker version` to check docker for linux is up an running.

 ### Install Docker daemon for Windows containers

 The install method will download the given verion of Docker CLI from gitHub and install it to you local user applications folder.
 Afterwards it will register and start up the agent.

 1. [Prepare your PowerShell](#import-module)
-1. Execute `Install-DockerDeamon`
+2. Execute `Install-DockerDeamon`

 > **👍** Take care
 >